-Chiswick House have been holding their lantern festival for a couple of years now and this year’s promises to be even bigger and better.
+Chiswick House will be hosting a magical Christmas bonanza over two weeks, complete with carols, markets, and festive treats.
 Wend your way through the 18th-century stately home and its surrounding gardens following a trail of light and music – it’s all slightly ethereal and rather wonderful.

 Practical Tips for Making the Most of London at Christmas

 Make the Most of all the Free Activities

 London can be a brutally expensive city – but one of our favourite things about the Christmas season in London is that it brings with it a whole host of free activities and things to do.